 Every spring Major League baseball descends upon the Valley of the Sun.
 Fans come from near and far to see their favorite players play America’s past time.
 Fifteen teams make up the Cactus League, and they play over 200 games from late February to the end of March each year.
-The entire area offers plenty to do during the spring, but here are the best tips for how to enjoy spring training in Phoenix.
+The greater Phoenix area offers plenty to do during the spring time, but here are the best tips for how to enjoy spring training in Phoenix.

 The beauty of seeing spring training in Phoenix is that stadiums are fairly close together and easy to access.
-There are 10 stadiums spread throughout the greater metropolitan area, and the longest distance between any two stadiums is 45 minutes.
+There are 10 spring training sites in Phoenix spread throughout the greater metropolitan area.
+The longest distance between any two stadiums is 45 minutes.
 The rumor is that it is possible to see three games in a day, but you’ll have to test that theory on your own.

 Most players are willing to do autographs prior to a game.
 It’s best to arrive at least a half hour beforehand and position yourself near the team’s dugout unless the team has a designated autograph area and time.
 Some of the bigger name players don’t stay for the entire game, so it’s best to catch them before the game begins because they might not be around when it finishes.

-Check and see if your stadium allows you to bring your own food.
+5. Check and see if the stadium allows you to bring your own food.
 Some venues allow a small cooler.

 The Cactus League Spring Training in Phoenix has been a tradition for almost seventy years that continues to be enjoyed by locals and visitors every spring.
 Every venue is different, so plan on exploring a few.
 Each one will have unique ball park food, and watching great baseball in the warm Arizona sun can’t be beat.